-CPS cases present evidentiary situations and procedures unique to this area of the law.
-This chapter will provide an overview of statutory provisions related to CPS cases.
+Cases involving child abuse and neglect present evidentiary issues and procedures unique to this area of the law.
+This chapter will provide an overview of statutory provisions related to Child Protective Services (CPS) cases.

 A. Applicability of Rules of Evidence